al-matari/KEYKLOAK/video-script.md

 - missing error handling and validation
 - incomplete DTO mapping
 - performance risk due to N+1 queries
+- hardcoded and less flexible for different enveriment
+- allo configs were broader than needed

 # 6:00 to 9:45 - Backend Fixes